VoidLang/void/README.md

 # Disclaimer
 Void has been recently changed paradigma, and now is willing to enter the world of native code.
 This opens up a new era of being able to write blazingly fast applications.
 Void aims to offer an easy and reliable syntax, that ensures that you can sill write safe and simple code, without having to use a heavy runtime.
+If you want to try Void, or want to see the current progress, check [The Void Compiler](https://github.com/voidlang/void-compiler).

 ## What is Void?
 Void is an LLVM-based native programming language that is designed for developers to be able to create clean, fast and stable multi-platform applications with the power that native provides.